 Federal research campuses are required to meet certain legislative and regulatory requirements surrounding fleet management.
 Academic and private-sector campuses are also encouraged to meet these goals.

 - Federal Fleet Management Requirements: FEMP outlines current legislative and regulatory requirements for Federal fleets and provides guidance to help meet these requirements.

 Research campuses should evaluate the following before assessing and implementing fleet management programs:

 - Do you own and operate a vehicle fleet?

 - Do you have access to alternative fuels?

 Own and Operate a Vehicle Fleet

 Many types of vehicle fleets and individual vehicles are used on research campuses.
 Each requires specific thought toward fuel efficiency and fuel sources.
-The DOE Alternative Fuels and Advanced Vehicles Data Center (AFDC) offers many good examples about how to optimize vehicle fleets, including transit buses, large tracks, and emergency vehicles.
+The DOE Alternative Fuels and Advanced Vehicles Data Center (AFDC) offers information about how to optimize vehicle fleets, including transit buses, large tracks, and emergency vehicles.

 When purchasing new vehicles for your fleet, be sure to compare all available options.
 Replacement vehicles should be sized only as large as the task requires.
 An efficient fleet contains a variety of sizes and capabilities and should not use a one-size-fits-all approach.
-The U.S. Environmental Protection Agency (EPA) provides a tool to weigh green vehicle options.
+The U.S. Environmental Protection Agency (EPA) provides a green vehicle guide.

 Access to Alternative Fuels